inspec/inspec/docs/readme.rst

   control "sshd-7" do
     impact 1.0
-    title "Server: Do not permit root-based login with password." desc "
+    title "Server: Do not permit root-based login with password." desc "To reduce the potential to gain full privileges of a system in the course of an attack (by either misconfiguration or vulnerabilities), do not allow login as root with password" tag security: "openssh-server"
-      To reduce the potential to gain full privileges of a system in the course of an attack (by either misconfiguration or vulnerabilities), do not allow login as root with password "
+    ref "Document A-12"

     describe sshd_config do
       its('PermitRootLogin') { should match(/no|without-password/) }
     end